xmigrate/xmigrate-docs/docs/source/architecture.rst

   Azure    ✅           ✅           ✅           ✅               ✅               ✅
   GCP      ✅           ✅           ✅           ✅               ✅               ✅
  ======== =========== =========== =========== =============== =============== ===============

+ *We are aware of and working hard to find a quick solution to some issues that prevent vm connectivity after migrations of Azure to AWS, Azure to GCP, and GCP to Azure.
+In the meantime, all other combinations with our supported providers can be used without issues.